GDPR Compliant Cloud Storage - A Step-by-Step Guide for 2020

 The part of GDPR that Nimbox focuses on is encryption.
 In detail, GDPR recommends that you encrypt your data.
 Nimbox goes a step further with zero-knowledge protection (learn more about zero-knowledge encryption here).
 Encryption is only as secure as it can be when only you have the encryption key.
 Many other providers use encryption, but they also have the same access to the same key you use to open your front door.

-Why you should value UK Privacy.
+Why you should value UK Privacy and GDPR compliant Cloud Storage.

 Do you know the physical location of where your data is stored?
 Before cloud computing, all business data resided in the companies country.
 Organisations knew where their data was stored because they could walk to it physically in the office.
 With the cloud, your data could be stored anywhere in the world.
 Future-proofing the success of your business starts with taking responsibility for your data against security threats in these uncertain times.